BerxJonas/Braided-Circuit-Topology/README.md

 # Braided-Circuit-Topology
 Braided Circuit Topology framework for multiple polymer molecules analysis.

+Simulations and analysis was used for the paper: J. Berx, A. Mashaghi "Aggregation and structural phase transitions of semiflexible polymer bundles: A braided circuit topology approach", iScience <b>27</b>(3), 108995 (2024)

-Note that this is a copy of the project found at https://github.com/circuittopology/braided_circuit_topology, which I wrote and maintain
+Note that this is a copy of the project found at https://github.com/circuittopology/braided_circuit_topology, which I wrote and maintain.

 Algorithmic flow of the different parts of the simulation:
 First compile the C programs by running the Makefile